aapen/aapen/doc/usb/readme.md

 ## Software Model

 1. The USB subsystem is generic.
 It is found under `/usb.zig`.
 It provides an API for a Class Driver.
-1. At least two classes will be needed, a HID mouse and a HID keyboard.
+1. At least three classes will be needed: Hub, HID mouse, and HID keyboard.
 1. A Class Driver may be synchronous or asynchronous.
 How an application communicates with a Class Driver is TBD.
 1. The USB host controller driver (HCD) is hardware-specific.
 It is found under `/drivers`.
-For Raspberry Pi3, it is `/drivers/dwc/hcd.zig`.
+For Raspberry Pi3, it is `/drivers/dwc_otg_usb.zig`.
 1. A USB Device is generic.
 It is found under `/usb/device.zig`.
 1. A Device has at least one Endpoint.
 1. A USB Endpoint is generic.
-It is found together with Device in `/usb/device.zig`
+It is found in `/usb/endpoint.zig`
 2. A USB Function is generic.
-It is found teogether with Device and Endpoint in `/usb/device.zig`
+It is found in `/usb/function.zig`
 3. A USB Function has at least one Endpoint.
 Multiple Endpoints work together to supply the capabilities of the Function.
 1. A USB Request is generic.
 It is found under `/usb/request.zig`
 1. The generic structs have references to hardware-specific structs and functions supplied by the host controller driver.
 These are comptime resolved via type aliases in HAL.